A Guide to Consular Processing

 • Ensure that all documents are valid and certified

-• Review the US embassy or consulate interview instructions
+• Review the U.S. embassy or consulate interview instructions

 • Schedule and complete a medical examination along with the mandatory vaccinations